 However, what shocked me were these two messages that filtered through:

 They’re lovely aren’t they?
-How shameful that they are both from British males.
+How shameful that they are both, unfortunately, from British males.
 These two guys actually chose to send a message to a female, without knowing me whatsoever, because I had dared to share my experience of a tea party.
 I didn’t respond to either one, there was absolutely no point.
 How can you reason with someone with that sort of attitude?
 It was just telling that every message I had received from a Muslim person was one of happiness, hope and love, and yet these two from Brits were just vile.
 Luckily, as we all know, these people do not represent the majority of Britain, and it did nothing to dampen my spirits.

 I shared these messages on Facebook and again I received nothing but praise.
 I really think that people need to read these sorts of stories, especially at the moment when morale is so low after Brexit/Trump and the recent terror attacks.
 More than ever we need to come together, unite, and celebrate our differences.
 This experience has taught me so much, the power of the internet is astonishing.
 Who knew that a comment I wrote in 2 minutes would have such an impact!
 I’m just glad that it was a positive one.